Srimurari14/Srimurari14/README.md

 - Started containerizing everything with Docker and orchestrating with Airflow

 ## Current Focus
-Right now I'm building projects that connect the dots:
+Right now I am building projects that connect the dots:
 - Clean raw data → run quality checks → create useful features → make it easy to analyze or visualize

 ## Key Projects